 Feeling a bit on the crummy side today?
 Perhaps you’ve even begun to feel that life itself is rather crummy.
 You know, crummy weather, crummy traffic, crummy coworkers?

-As we celebrate the third year of our web-series Angel in the Kitchen, we’re reminded of a valuable lesson we learned … from our toaster!
+Allow us to share a valuable lesson we learned … from our toaster!
 Yes, just about everything we encounter in the kitchen (foods, cooking, and appliances) seems to help illustrate truths about life, love, and relationships.
 And our faithful little toaster is no different.
 We use the word faithful, because if we were to call him our “Brave Little Toaster,” Walt Disney Studios could sue us.
 And we’d be miserable begging on a street corner.
 No, really!

 Besides, “faithful” truly fits our toaster.
 He’s waiting for us, there in the kitchen, each morning.
 Always ready to serve us our daily bread at the flip of a lever — golden brown, never burnt.
 Always cheerful with a positive attitude — at least, that’s how we choose to imagine him.